Bat Conservation Trust: Magazines

+BCT produces two members-only magazines, published three times a year: Bat News and The Young Batworker.

+First published in September 1984,., Bat News contains news, research updates and other features on the work of BCT, its member groups and researchers around the world.

+The Young Batworker is BCT's magazine for family members and their Young Batworkers’ Club.
+It features bat-themed activities, games, stories, competitions and curriculum guidance for teachers.

-BCT produces two members only magazines; Bat News and The Young Bat Worker.
-BCT also produces a number of publications sent out to its members and the general public with bat information and advice regarding a number of topics including UK bat species, living with bats and gardening for bats.
-The BCT email bulletin is sent out every two months with current news stories relating to the organisation and general bat conservation.
+BCT also produce advice leaflets and other publications for members and the public on topics such as UK bat species, living with bats and gardening for bats.

+The BCT's email bulletin includes current news stories relating to the organisation and general bat conservation.
 It has a readership of around 10,000.

-The first issue of Bat News was published in September 1984, and the magazine is now published three times a year.
-Bat News features news, research updates and in-depth features regarding the organization and its work.

 Bat groups

 BCT provides support for over 80 bat groups across the UK.
 Made up of dedicated volunteers, they vary in size from a few individuals to hundreds of members.
 Bat groups organise and carry out frontline conservation.
 The activities each group undertakes will vary but include surveys and monitoring projects, leading bat walks and giving talks, research studies, bat care and rehabilitation.
 Individual groups fundraise locally for their group and for BCT.